nbusseneau/hephaistos/README.md

   ├── Game.macOS.app/
   └── hephaistos
   ```
-  > ⚠️&nbsp;If you don't know where `Hades` is, Hephaistos can try to give you a tip by auto-detecting from Steam and Epic Games configuration files: drag the `hephaistos` file onto the Terminal application icon and run it.
+  > ⚠️&nbsp;If you don't know where `Hades` is, Hephaistos can try to give you a tip by auto-detecting from Steam / Epic Games configuration files: drag the `hephaistos` file onto the Terminal application icon and run it.
   > Note that you still have to move `hephaistos` to the `Hades` directory manually before continuing.
   </details>